SJTU-ViSYS/Ground-Fusion/README.md

 # Ground-Fusion: A Low-cost SLAM System Robust to Corner Cases for Ground Vehicles

 codes and datasets will be made public upon paper acceptance!
+If there are any suggestions, we welcome the cooperation of interested friends to further develop new features to ensure that the algorithm can be deployed in real-world applications.

 ## Project Author: [Jie Yin](https://github.com/sjtuyinjie?tab=repositories) at 1195391308@qq.com